LiLeoHaolin/HCHSMissingData/README.md

 For the sake of reproducibility, we summarize the relevant computing codes in this repository.
 To avoid redundancy, all the computing codes correspond to the over-specified models described in the paper, and the simulation results for correctly specified and under-specified models can be reproduced by removing a particular set of auxiliary variables.

-For questions or suggestions please send an email to haolin@live.unc.edu.
+For questions or suggestions about the computing codes, please send an email to haolin@live.unc.edu.

 ## Folders